EdD in Higher Education and Social Change

 Then, the three faculty members’ then sign and fill out the form, “Evaluation of EdD Student Performance—Written and Oral Comprehensive Exams, and Dissertation Proposal—EdD 693.”

-The Role of the Graduation Review Board at the Dissertation Stage of the EdD Program
+The Role of the Graduation Review Board at the Dissertation Stage

 It is recommended that each student identify two or more current or former WISR students to serve as a peer support group and added source of feedback during the dissertation process.